Banyc/DailyHealthReportZju/README.md

     - set up `Username` and `Password` fields
         - if you don't trust this APP, you could either:
             - audit the source code of the program;
-            - or leave blank and login manually every time the cookies are expired.
+            - or leave blank and log in manually every time the cookies are expired.
 1. Run the program and check if everything goes as expected;
-1. If you want a full automation, go to `appsettings.secret.json` and set field `IsFullAutoMode` to be `true`;
+1. If you want full automation, go to `appsettings.secret.json` and set the field `IsFullAutoMode` to be `true`;
 1. If you are annoyed by the pop-up of the Chrome browser, set `IsHeadless` to be `true`;

 ## TODO

-- [x] Make a hosted and scheduled service for linux server
+- [x] Make a hosted and scheduled service for Linux server
 <!-- - [ ] Multiple users -->